control-toolbox/CTBenchmarks.jl/docs/src/dev.md

 **Cache issues on self-hosted runners:**

-- Ensure `runner: 'self-hosted'` is set in your workflow
+- Ensure `"runner": "self-hosted"` is set in your JSON configuration
 - The reusable workflow uses `actions/cache` for artifacts only on self-hosted runners
-- If you see slow cache operations on self-hosted runners, verify the `runner` parameter is set correctly
-- Standard runners should NOT have the `runner` parameter (let it default to use `julia-actions/cache`)
+- Standard GitHub runners should use `"runner": "github"` to enable full package caching

 **Workflow not triggering:**

-- Verify the label name matches exactly in the orchestrator
+- Verify the label name matches exactly: `run bench {id}` where `{id}` is from your JSON
-- Check that the orchestrator's guard job includes your benchmark in outputs
+- Check that your benchmark ID exists in `benchmarks/benchmarks-config.json`
+- Ensure the benchmark script file exists at `benchmarks/{id}.jl`

 **Benchmark script fails:**